appsmithorg/appsmith-docs/website/docs/reference/widgets/image.md

 This displays the image corresponding to the URL/Base64 specified in the Image property.

-### Fetch image from S3
+## Display images from S3 bucket

 To fetch an image from [S3](/reference/datasources/querying-amazon-s3), follow these steps:

-* Click the plus icon next to queries/js and choose your S3 datasource.
+* Click the + icon next to Queries/JS and choose your S3 datasource.
 * Select the "Read file" method from the Commands drop-down menu.
 * Provide the required parameters for reading the file, including the bucket name, file path, and file data type.